vivekdubeydeveloper/movie-rental/README.md

    ```
    mvn verify
    ```
-* For running the code,run the below commands from command prompt( You need to go inside the target folder,jar file should be there if you have run the above commands)
+* For running the code,run the below commands from command prompt(You should go inside the target folder using cd command,jar file should be there if you have run the above maven commands)
    ```
    cd <path to target folder>
    java -cp movie-rental-1.0-SNAPSHOT.jar com.etraveli.movierental.Main
    ```

-* We have configured maven-shade-plugin in pom so it will generate the fat jar file with all the dependencies so we can run the jar file using below command
+* We have configured maven-shade-plugin in the pom file so it will generate the fat jar file with all the dependencies so we can run the jar file directly using below command
  ```
    cd <path to target folder>
    java -jar movie-rental-1.0-SNAPSHOT.jar
    ```
-* We can always change the input in main method,after that we can run mvn clean install to build the code.
-We can use above commands to run the code
+* We can always change the input in main method,after that we can run **mvn clean install** to build the code.
+We can use above java -jar command to run the code

 ## Navigate The Code
-* We can navigate the code in Intellij after build from Main class main method.
+* We can navigate the code in Intellij after the maven build.We can open Main class and go inside the main method in Intellij.
+* By using Ctr+click we can navigate to the flow in different classes.
-* The Flow diagram in description section and below sequence diagram are helpful in navigation and understanding of the code
+* The Flow diagram in description section and below sequence diagram are helpful in for code navigation and understanding
   <img src="movie-rental-sequence-diagram.png" alt="movie-rental-sequence-diagram">
-* If you want to understand the class structure we can generate class diagram from IntelliJ, right-click on the package com.etraveli.movierental,in the diagram menu click on the show diagram submenu.
-It will show class digram, we can select fields,method etc.
+* If we want to understand the class structure,we can generate the class diagram from IntelliJ, right-click on the package com.etraveli.movierental,you can see the diagram menu then click on the show diagram submenu.
+You can see the class digram,then we can select the fields,methods etc.

 ## What I Refactored And Why
 In this section I have explained what change I have made and why?
 Why section is describing the current benefits(applicable for this codebase) and future benefits as the codebase scales.